 There is nothing quite as majestic and beautiful as Mount Fuji in the winter in Japan.
 The snowy cone-shaped peak is the most impressive and memorable in the snow.
 Marveling at the mountain peak in the winter is both awe-inspiring and profound.
 Mount Fuji can be seen from many places in the country but is best seen up close.
 Joining a Mount Fuji tour is one of the best ways to see the Five Lake Region with Lake Ashi and surrounding areas, dusted with snow and boasting wintery magic.

 Sapporo Snow Festival in Hokkaido

-Every winter in Japan, the Sapporo Snow Festival takes place in Hokkaido showcasing a wide array of ice sculptures and snow structures both large scale and small and intricate.
+Every winter in Japan, the Sapporo Snow Festival takes place in Hokkaido showcasing a wide array of ice sculptures and snow structures both large-scale and small and intricate.
 The Snow Festival is fun for all ages and is the epitome of winter.
-There is also ice fishing, ice skating and a beer garden along with other winter illuminations.
-For the ultimate Japan winter activity, a visit to the Sapporo Snow Festival is a must.
+There is also ice fishing, ice skating, and a beer garden along with other winter illuminations.
+For the ultimate Japanese winter activity, a visit to the Sapporo Snow Festival is a must.

 All throughout Japan in the winter, winter illuminations brighten up the country adding a certain magical quality.
 Starting in November and December around Christmas time and into the New Year, these light installations create art and a thrilling site throughout Japan.
 There are many to choose from, some more popular than others.
 In Tokyo, the Shidome and the Tokyo Midtown are the most popular illuminations, attracting both tourists and locals coming to marvel at the bright lights.
 In Osaka and Nagoya, there are also noteworthy illuminations during winter in Japan.